TOAST-DOCS/Container-Kubernetes/en/user-guide.md

 The HTTP URL can be set as follows:

 * The setting location is loadbalancer.nhncloud/healthmonitor-http-url under .metadata.annotations.
+* Per-listener settings can be applied.
 * The setting value must start with /.
 * If not set or a value that does not match the rule is entered, it is set to the default value of /.

 The HTTP method can be set as follows:

 * The setting location is loadbalancer.nhncloud/healthmonitor-http-method under .metadata.annotations.
+* Per-listener settings can be applied.
 * Currently, only GET is supported.
 If not set or another value is entered, it will be set to GET, which is the default value.

 The HTTP status code can be set as follows:

 * The setting location is loadbalancer.nhncloud/healthmonitor-http-expected-code under .metadata.annotations.
+* Per-listener settings can be applied.
 * You can enter the value in the form of a single value (e.g. 200), a list (e.g. 200,202), or a range (e.g. 200-204).
 * If not set or a value that does not match the rule is entered, it is set to the default value of 200.